-We propose no change to current Program documents but in future Program documents instead of using the term wet meadows these areas be referred to as wet meadow/grasslands and that each parcel management plan reflect the amount of actual wetland within those grasslands.
-These remanent grasslands and wetlands are an integral part of the ecology of the AHR and should remain protected as part of the suite of PRRIP lands but by using nomenclature that is more consistent with accepted definitions of grasslands and wetland we can recognize the variation seen in the natural hydrology of the sites and develop individual management options to optimize the value of each parcel.
+We propose no change to current Program documents.
+In future Program documents instead of using the term wet meadows, these areas be referred to as wet meadow/grasslands and each parcel management plan should reflect the mix of wetland within those grasslands.
+These remanent grasslands and wetlands are an integral part of the ecology of the AHR and should remain protected as part of the suite of PRRIP lands.
+By using commonly accepted definitions of grasslands and wetland we can recognize the variation seen in the natural hydrology of the sites and develop individual management options to optimize the value of each parcel.

 Further, we recommend these changes not impact previous, current, or future land holding of PRRIP grasslands based upon these accepted changes in terminology, consistent with the PRRIP’s overall land plan within the Program Document and the Extension Document.
 Successful land acquisition and disposition have and should continue to be accomplished by evaluating each properties’ merits within the suite of the agreed upon PRRIP land goals (First Increment, Extension, or beyond), on a tract-by-tract basis, within the overall negotiated PRRIP land plan goals.

-Based upon the issues identifies herein a grassland working group has developed the attached management guidelines.
-It is recognized by the working group that implementing these recommendations will likely require more work on the part of the TAC and WAC that have interest as well as the EDO and Farm manager to define a desirable grazing regime and find tenants.
-It is also understood by this working group that the proposed changes will reduce income on most properties, which has never been a targeted purpose, rather an ancillary benefit when compatible with PRRIP’s goals.
+Based upon the issues identified herein, a grassland working group has developed the attached management guidelines.
+It is recognized by the working group that implementing these recommendations will likely require more work on the part of the TAC, LAC and WAC as well as direction to the EDO and Farm manager to define a desirable grazing regime and find tenants.
+It is also understood by this working group that the proposed changes may? reduce income on most properties, which has never been a targeted purpose, rather an ancillary benefit when compatible with PRRIP’s goals.

 ATTACHMENT A- GENERAL LAND MANAGEMENT FRAMEWORK FOR PRRIP WET MEADOW/GRASSLANDS

-The Programs current approach to grassland management is to provide short statured grasslands for cranes on 25% of the area and 75% in heterogeneous structure for grassland breeding birds and other species achieved through a May-October grazing regime, with a 1 out of 4 year burn schedule.
-Given the current knowledge of whooping crane use and the potential for numerous pollinator species to become listed under the Endangered Species Act the Grassland Working Group believes that current approach to season long grazing needs to be examined and would like to see grazing actions implemented that we believe will achieve the goals listed below:
+The Program’s current approach to grassland management is to provide short statured grasslands for cranes on 25% of the area and 75% in heterogeneous structure for grassland breeding birds and other species achieved through a May-October grazing regime, with a 1 out of 4 year burn schedule.
+Given the current knowledge of whooping crane use and the potential for numerous pollinator species to become listed under the Endangered Species Act, the Grassland Working Group believes that current approach to season long grazing needs to be examined and would like to see grazing actions implemented that we believe will achieve the goals listed below:

 1) Increase the relative abundance of warm season grass species verses cool season grass species.